LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/GettingStarted.md

 Settings for Combine Messages: <br />

 By enabling the Combine Messages settings, it's possible to connect a certain amount of messages to one, before sending it to the bot.
 In that case, the bot only responds once to them, instead of handling every message as a single intent.
-Below is a gif that clarifies the difference between enabled and disabled Combined Messages Feature.
+Below is a GIF that clarifies the difference between enabled and disabled Combined Messages Feature.

 <ul>
   <li>
   Max messages to combine: The maximum amount of messaged that will be connected to one message.
   </li>
   <li>
-  Time frame to combine: The time in seconds, the system waits for another message to add, before sending it to the bot.
-If the user types something into that time frame the timebe replaced by the "Time frame after typing"
+  Time frame to combine: The time in seconds the system will wait for another message to add before sending it to the bot.
+If the user types something into that time frame the time will be replaced by the "Time frame after typing", see below.
   </li>
   <li>
-  Time frame after typing: The time in seconds, the system waits for another message to add, after the visitor typed somehting in his text box.
+  Time frame after typing: The time in seconds the system will wait for another message to add, after the visitor typed something in the text box.
   </li>
 </ul>